Itonomy/module-flowbox/DEVELOPING.md

 A Magento Marketplace compatible zip file of the latest tag that contains origin/master will be generated under a `pkg` directory in the repository root.

-Because the latest tag containing origin/master is used, make sure you've committed
+Because the latest tag containing origin/master is used, make sure the changes you need in your package are present in the origin/master branch.

 Copyright
 -------------